docker/opensource/docs/code.md

 # Quickstart code or doc contribution

 If you'd like to improve the code of any of Docker's projects, we would love to have your contributions.
-All of our projects' code <a href="https://github.com/docker" target="_blank">repositories are on GitHub</a>.
+All of our projects' code [repositories are on GitHub](https://github.com/docker).

 If you want to contribute to the `docker/docker` repository you should be familiar with or a invested in learning Go or the Markdown language.
 If you